nikkilocke/AccountServer/AccountServer/help/banking.md

 [Click here for examples](bankimport.md).

-I am hoping to provde example formats for a more banks and credit card companies - if you have any that work well, feel free to send them to me using the [contact form](http://www.trumphurst.com/contact.php) on my website.
+I am hoping to provide example formats for a more banks and credit card companies - if you have any that work well, feel free to send them to me using the [contact form](http://www.trumphurst.com/contact.php) on my website.

 ### Statement Matching